awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/lambda/README.md

-# AWS Lambda code examples for the AWS SDK for JavaScript in Node.js
+# Lambda code examples for the SDK for JavaScript in Node.js

 ## Overview

-Shows how to use the SDK for JavaScript in Node.js with AWS Lambda to manage and invoke functions.
+Shows how to use the AWS SDK for JavaScript in Node.js with AWS Lambda to manage and invoke functions.

 AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.